-Since it’s launch in 2005, YouTube is the third most visited website on the internet and by far the most popular video hosting platform.
-With approximately 300 hours of video being uploaded every minute, YouTube has already changed a whole generation of people in the way of consuming video content, making the long-reigning monarch of entertainment – the television – obsolete and unnecessary.
+Since it’s launch in 2005, YouTube is the second most visited website (right after Google Search) on the whole internet, and by far the most popular video hosting platform.
+With more than 500 hours of video being uploaded every minute, YouTube has already changed the way a whole generation of people consume video content, making the long-reigning monarch of entertainment – the television – obsolete and unnecessary.

-The player detects the device used and serves lower quality stream automatically when necessary.
-You can also create playlists from multiple YouTube videos with FV Player shortcode editor.
-Here's how to use it:
+Note: The player detects the device used and when necessary, serves lower quality streams automatically.
+You can also create playlists from multiple YouTube videos with the FV Player shortcode editor.

-Simply open the shortcode editor and copy the link of a desired YouTube video and insert into Video box.
+Simply open the shortcode editor and copy the link of a desired YouTube video and insert it into the Video box.
 You can also write the shortcode directly in this format:

 And here is the video (Toronto Vacation Travel Guide by Expedia).